Allan Lee Woodrow

-Allan Lee Woodrow (16 April 1886 - 29 March 1966) was a Canadian Senator.
+Allan Lee Woodrow (16 April 1886 - 29 March 1966) was a Canadian politician.

+Background

 Born in Saint John, New Brunswick, he was appointed to the Canadian Senate on 19 May 1953 on the recommendation of Louis St-Laurent.
 A Liberal, he represented the senatorial division of Toronto Centre for the province of Ontario until his resignation on 15 March 1966.